To tweet or not to tweet

 - A pop-up window will appear.
 Click Retweet to confirm.

 Confirming a retweet

 - A symbol appears in the upper-right corner to confirm that it's been retweeted by you.

 Retweet in your timeline

 - The tweet now appears in your followers' timelines with your user name attached.

 Retweet in your followers' timeline

-Including links in your tweets (also known as URLs) can use up your 140 characters pretty quickly.
-Twitter will automatically remove the beginning (http://www.) when you share a link , but sometimes this may not be enough.
-Popular sites like bit.ly or TinyURL.com can help, by taking full-length URLs and making them shorter, as little as 20 characters long.
-For example, the link to the course you're viewing right now, http://www.gcflearnfree.org/twitter101, can be shortened to http://bit.ly/dQn9l0.
-That's almost half the characters, and yet both of the links go to the same site.
+Including links in your tweets—also known as URLs—can use up your 140 characters pretty quickly.
+Twitter will automatically remove the beginning (http://www.) when you share a link, but sometimes this may not be enough.
+Popular sites like bit.ly and TinyURL.com can help by taking full-length URLs and making them shorter—as little as 20 characters long.
+For example, the link to the tutorial you're viewing right now, http://www.gcflearnfree.org/twitter101, can be shortened to http://bit.ly/dQn9l0.
+That's almost half the characters, yet both of the links go to the same site.